 At Pellucid, we spend a lot of time thinking about pitchbook content.
 And we’ve noticed that similar to the adage “beauty is in the eye of the beholder,” innovation is in the eye of the banker.

-During our research into which content should be offered in the Pellucid Library and which customizations need to be made available, we discovered that junior and senior bankers have very different perceptions of charts and all of the variations that come with them.
+During our research into content development, we discovered that junior and senior bankers have very different perceptions of charts and all of the variations that come with them.

-Ask any junior bankers if they create bespoke benchmarking charts and you’ll hear a resounding “yes,” quickly following by stories about some of the crazy requests they have had from their senior banker.
+Ask any junior bankers if they create bespoke benchmarking charts and you’ll hear a resounding “yes,” quickly followed by stories about some of the crazy requests they have had from their senior banker.

 But if you ask a senior banker, you’ll just get told a benchmarking chart is a benchmarking chart.